open-dynamic-robot-initiative/trifinger_simulation/docs/simreal/realwithsim.rst

 The Real Robot API
 ======================

-The `robot_interfaces`_ sotware package provides an interface to the hardware of the real TriFinger robots.
+The `robot_interfaces`_ software package provides an interface to the hardware of the real TriFinger robots.

 .. _`robot_interfaces with Simulation`: